-I came to New York in 1991 with little more than one suitcase and a vague plan for an extended visit.
-After many years of living in Japan, New York was a bit of a culture shock.
+I came to New York City in the summer of 1991 with little more than a suitcase and a vague plan for an extended visit.
+A reconnaissance visit a few months before had settled New York as the place to be, but after many years of living happily in Kyoto and Osaka, New York City was a bit of a culture shock.
 The subways did not have schedules (How could this be?).
-Many of the public phones didn’t work.
+Many of the public pay phones didn’t work.
 The streets seemed way too wide.
-All the electronics people used seemed very antiquated.
+All the electronics people used were very antiquated.

 He showed me his passport and matched it to his smooth Armani business card (with only his first name on it).
-Not having $600 in cash burning a hole in my pocket to buy four leather jackets that I did not need or particularly like (and that, if I had ever brought them home, would have certainly resulted in hours of painful excoriation), I turned him politely down and completed my journey back to the office.
+Not having $600 in cash burning a hole in my pocket to buy four leather jackets that I did not need or particularly like (and that, if I had ever brought them home, would have certainly resulted in hours of painful excoriation), I turned him down, politely, and completed my journey back to the office on 49th.

 All for free.
-Except he needed $600 dollars for the women’s jacket.
+Except I need $600 dollars for the women’s jacket.

 As I came back out of the office to go home an hour or so later, the police were hitching up a white Lexus SUV suspiciously similar to the one I had just seen piloted by a dapper Italian stranger-friend.

-All this brought back a tinge of nostalgia for the days of a rougher-round-the-edges New York that I thought we’d seen the last of.
+All this brought back a tinge of nostalgia for the days of a rougher-round-the-edges New York that I thought we’d never see again.
 Maybe it’s back, wakening from a gentle nap.

 Ask for help.